storaged/metabolic-landscape/README.md

-# metabolic-landscape
+# metabolic-landscape-analysis

-The repository contains scripts and function used in the study presented in the article:
+The repository contains scripts and functions used in the study presented in the article:

-"Renall cell carcinoma classification: a case study of pitfalls associated with metabolic landscape analysis"
+*Low entropy sub-networks prevent the integration of metabolomic and transcriptomic data.*